Latest Events at GAL

 Galveston, TX 77550

 The history of the art groups in Galveston must recognize the efforts of Mrs. Marie Kimball, a pioneer of the city’s art world.
 She formed the earliest group of Galveston art lovers.
-However no permanent organization functioned until the present Galveston Art League was founded on June 12, 1914.
+No permanent organization functioned until the present Galveston Art League was founded on June 12, 1914, how.
 The group was composed of Mrs. I.H.
 Kempner, Mrs. Boyer Gonzales, Miss Frances Kirk, Miss Hattie Wittig, Miss Angela McDonald, Mrs. W. F. Beers and Miss Alice Black.
 Throughout its years of existence, the Galveston Art League has continued to promote the goals and purposes set forth in the League's first constitution:

 • To foster worthwhile art in the schools and homes of the city